 The hallmark sign of hidradenitis supurativa is the formation of abscesses that can be very painful and ooze pus when ruptured.
-They typically appear in specific areas of the body, such as the groin, armpits or underneath the breasts.
+These absecesses typically appear in specific areas of the body such as the groin, armpits, or underneath the breasts.

-Initially, a single lesion in one region will appear, which may resolve within 15-30 spontaneously or rupture and leak pus.
+Initially, a single lesion in one region will appear, which may spontaneously resolve within 15-30 days or rupture and leak pus on their own.
 It is common for scar tissue to form when the lesion clears.
 More abscesses will likely recur in the same region and sinus tracts may form as the disease progresses, which are narrow channels of pus underneath the skin.

-In some cases, bacteria can colonise the lesions and lead to an infection of the area, increasing the production of pus and symptoms of pain.
+In some cases, bacteria can colonize the lesions and lead to an infection of the area, increasing the production of pus and symptoms of pain.